andrew-edwards/sockeyePrize/report/READMEpredictions.txt

 For each .Rmd, change the knit_exit chunks to eval = FALSE, and manually check things - just read through.

-Bristol Bay:
+Bristol Bay
+***********

+Going to do four separate calculations then combine them (1.2, 1.3, 2.2, 2.3).
+So wrangle the data differently (not combining ages) than for Fraser River.

+bristol-bay/bristol-bay-covariates.Rmd to make bristol_bay_covariates, based on
+ report/analysis-2025-3.Rmd for Fraser River (also did some analyses in that).

-starting with report/analysis-2025-3.Rmd, rename to bristol-bay/bristol-bay-covariates.Rmd to make bristol_bay_covariates.
-Then probably use report/analysis-2025-4.Rmd as template for the analyses.
+Probably use report/analysis-2025-4.Rmd as template for the analyses.

 Timings.
 Each extra lag should be $2^XX$ longer.